magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 <h2 id="mtf_repository_merge">Merge of repositories</h2>

-The MTF enables you to split data sets between different modules.
+The MTF enables you to split data sets among different modules.
 Configuration repository is a good example.

-Modules that require configuration adjustment stores `ConfigData.xml` in their `Repository`.
+Modules that require configuration adjustment stores `ConfigData.xml` in their `Repository` directory.
 All `ConfigData.xml` repositories have reference to the `Config` repository class.
 See example on the following picture:

 <a href="{{site.baseurl}}common/images/mtf_repo_merge_ex.png"><img src="{{site.baseurl}}common/images/mtf_repo_merge_ex.png" /></a>

-As you can see, `ConfigData.xml` of the `Authorizenet` module and `ConfigData.xml` of the `Backend` module have same reference to the repository class, that is `Magento\Config\Test\Repository\ConfigData`.
+As you can see, `ConfigData.xml` of the `Authorizenet` module and `ConfigData.xml` of the `Backend` module have the same reference to the repository class, that is `Magento\Config\Test\Repository\ConfigData`.

 `ConfigData.php` will be generated in `magento2ce/dev/tests/functional/generated/Magento/Config/Test/Repository`.
 This PHP repository will contain repository data sets from all Magento modules that have `ConfigData.xml` repository.